Starting a Business in AlabamaWe’re Just Not Annoying®

-Starting a business in Alabama can and should be easier than you think.
-You file simple forms with the secretary of state, and your business is formed!
-Obviously there’s a few more things than that, but if you’d like to start your own business yourself, you will find it easy to hire us as your registered agent and you’ll find all the forms you could file to start a business in Alabama, along with great filing instructions on the quickest and cheapest ways to start your business in Alabama.
+Starting a business in Alabama is easier than you think.
+You file simple forms with the Secretary of State, and your business is formed!
+Obviously there are a few more things than that, but if you’d like to start your own business yourself, you will find it easy to hire us as your registered agent in Alabama.
+You’ll find all the forms you could file to start a business in Alabama, along with great filing instructions on the quickest and cheapest ways to start your business in Alabama.

 What’s the actual process to start a business in Alabama?